 Is your container still stinky?
 Try newspaper!
 Crinkle up a piece of newspaper and sprinkle it with water (until it is just barely moist, not soaked).
-Place the newspaper in the tupperware, seal the container, and leave it for a few days.
+Place the newspaper in the container, seal the container, and leave it for a few days.
 The charcoal in the newspaper should absorb the odor.
 If Santa brought you charcoal for Christmas, a piece of charcoal will also work instead of newspaper.

 Looking for another option?
 Try baking soda!
 This wonderful household product has so many uses and odor removal is a another one!
 Add 2-4 teaspoons of baking soda to the container, fill it will hot water, seal, and leave it for 3-5 hours.
-Come back, rinse, and your tupperware should be odor free!
+Come back, rinse, and your container should be odor free!

 If you don’t have a lemon or lemon juice in the house, reach for the white vinegar.
 1 part vinegar to 5 parts warm water should do the trick.